- 10 Year and 2 Month Update John C’s Bilateral Hip Resurfacing with Dr. Gross 2008

 (R BHR 7/3/06, L BHR 2/17/11)

 I am so excited about getting my surgery done.
 I can’t walk, sit or sleep without pain.
 I had no idea that by age 38 I would be unable to do the active things that I enjoy.
 Downhill Snow Skiing was my favorite in the winter months.
 In the summer I enjoyed biking, hiking and water skiing.
-None of these activities are a … Read the rest
+None of these activities are a part of my life any longer.
+The thought of a short walk to get fresh air was so painful that I rarely did that any … Read the rest